valleyofdoom/PC-Tuning/README.md

 > [!CAUTION]
 > 📊 DO NOT blindly follow the recommendations in this section.
 DO benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

 - If you plan on overclocking, consider the points below to maximize temperature headroom and overclocking potential.
-It is important to note that lower temperatures can affect other variables even if you are not overclocking such as CPU boosting behaviour as the boosting algorithm is affected by temperature and much more
+It is important to note that lower temperatures can affect other variables even if you are not overclocking such as CPU boosting behavior as the boosting algorithm is affected by temperature and much more

   - Remove the side panels from your case as they tend to trap heat or consider an open-bench setup (beware of dust)
   - Delid your CPU and use liquid metal for a significant thermal improvement depending on the quality of the IHS ([1](https://www.youtube.com/watch?v=rUy3WcDlBXE)).
 Direct die and lapping are also worth considering however users should assess the risk with carrying out these procedures